How to Write a Design Brief

 10. Edit and edit again

-Make a second pass through your creative brief once you’ve completed all sections.
+Well, make sure to look over your creative brief once you’ve completed all the sections.
 A creative brief should be kept as simple as possible, and you probably will include far too much information and unnecessary details the first few times you write one.

 Ask yourself these questions as you read each section: